-Beeple’s NFT being sold by the traditional auction house Christie’s, becomes the third most expensive work of art by a living artist in history
+Beeple’s NFT being sold by the traditional auction house Christie’s becomes the third most expensive work of art by a living artist in history.

-The Beeple’s NFT record sold by Figma CEO Dylan Field was short-lived.
+The People’s NFT record sold by Figma CEO Dylan Field was short-lived.
 Hours after negotiating his CryptoPunk # 7804 for more than $7.5 million, the NFT ever more expensive of all time has been broken, and by a wide margin: the work “Everydays: THE FIRST DAYS 5000”, the renowned digital artist Beeple, whose auction ended on Thursday, 11, was bought by incredible 69.3 million dollars.

 The work was negotiated by the traditional British auction house Christie’s, in the first operation involving digital art in its more than 250 years of history, in partnership with the website specialized in NFTs MakersPlace.

-The value places Beeple’s work not only as the most expensive in the history of NFTs, but also as the third most expensive of any living artist, including traditional works that have nothing to do with blockchain, cryptography and the internet.
+The value places Beeple’s work as the most expensive in the history of NFTs and as the third most costly of any living artist, including traditional pieces that have nothing to do with blockchain, cryptography, and the internet.

 At the end of 2020, he sold a collection for 4 million and, in February of this year, the work “CROSSROAD” for 6, 6 million dollars.

 The “EVERYDAYS: THE FIRST 5000 DAYS” auction started on February 25 and received 353 bids, reaching $1 million less than an hour after it opened.